-- Explain to students that they use Engineering Design to find and evaluate solutions to the stormwater runoff problems.
-Have them Video 3 from Drain Rangers channel: https:// www.youtube.com/channel/UC4MI0TNPRaFJz7m11e7bDAg and then skip to Step 5.
-Otherwise you can watch Video 4 or http://www.eie.org/engineering-everywhere/curriculum-units/ dont-runoff if you would like students to have more in depth information about engineering design
+- 1. Explain to students that they use Engineering Design to find and evaluate solutions to the stormwater runoff problems.
+Have them watch Video 6 from the FCD Website and/or Video 7 if you would like students to have more in depth information about engineering design.

 - 2. Share with students the Engineering Design process.
-Use the Power Point if you wish.
+Use the Lesson 6 PowerPoint if you wish.

 - Define the problem

 - Research the problem

 - Understand stakeholders

 - Explore and compare (evaluate) possible solutions

-- Develop a Plan
+- Develop a plan

-- Implement the Plan
+- Implement the plan

-- Test and Optimize the plan
+- Test and optimize the plan

 - Communicate